ntrezowan/the-plain/_posts/2017-05-26-random-sharepoint-2016-troubleshooting.md

 ---

-#### ULS logs are not writing in Diagonstic folder”
+#### ULS log are not writing in Diagonstic folder”
 This can happen when we start sharing the logs folder with other users.
 To solve issue, do the following;
 1. Go to `Services` and find which user is running `SharePoint Tracking Service`;
 2. Go to `Computer Management > Local Users and Groups > Group > Performance Log Users`.
-Add `SharePoint Tracking Service account` (Default is `Local Service`) to `Performance Log Users` group.
+Add `SharePoint Tracking Service account` (Default is `Local Service`) to `Performance Log Users` group
 3. Check the log folder and if it still does not start writing in the folder, then restart `SharePoint Tracking Service` from `Services`
 4. Also verify if the following users have Read, Write and Special Permission on the log folder;
 ```
 WSS_RESTRICTED_WPG_V4(Server1\WSS_RESTRICTED_WPG_V4)
 WSS_ADMIN_WPG(Server1\WSS_ADMIN_WPG)